-Sometimes the defendant does not object to a few extra interrogatories, and this court expects that the defendants and their attorney in their case will be reasonable.
+Sometimes the defendants do not object to a few extra interrogatories, and this court expects that the defendants and their attorney in their case will be reasonable.
 But the plaintiff should not count on obtaining answers to more than 25 interrogatories during this lawsuit.

-Rule 34 allows you to ask a defendant to show you documents that are relevant to this lawsuit, but it does not require the defendant to make free photocopies of these documents for you.
-The court expects the defendant and its attorney to be reasonable when responding to document production requests.
+Rule 34 allows you to ask the defendants to show you documents that are relevant to this lawsuit, but it does not require the defendants to make free photocopies of these documents for you.
+The court expects the defendants and their attorney to be reasonable when responding to document production requests.
 The best way for a plaintiff to obtain quick and complete disclosures from defendants is for the plaintiff to limit his document requests to the documents that he really needs to prepare his claims for summary judgment and for trial.